sigma-epsilon/sigmaepsilon.core/docs/source/user_guide.md

 ### Nested Dictionaries

 In every case where you'd want to use a `dict`, you can use a `Library` as a drop-in replacement, but on top of what a simple dictionary provides, a `Library` is more capable, as it provides a machinery to handle nested layouts.
 It is basically an ordered `defaultdict` with a self replicating default factory.
-This feature is exploited in many classes in other `SigmaEpsilon` packages, the most prominent ones being `dewloosh.geom.PolyData` and `dewloosh.solid.fem.FemMesh`.
+This feature is exploited in many classes in other `SigmaEpsilon` packages, the most prominent ones being `sigmaepsilon.mesh.PolyData` and `sigmaepsilon.solid.fem.FemMesh`.

 ```python
 >>> from sigmaepsilon.core import Library